etjernst/CBA/docs/slides/fileStructure.md

 	}

 * **********************************************************************
-* Check if any required packages are installed: foreach package in `userpack' {
+* Check if the required packages are installed: foreach package in `userpack' {
 		capture : which `package'
 		if (_rc) {